HarshGurnani/cse15l-lab-reports/LabReport5.md

 /POST?u=<name>
 ```

 In the place of `<name>`, we would include the name of the object we are trying to create.
 The integer ID, declared at the top of the class, is used as the user's ID.
 Then, ID is incremented by a random amount between 1 and 45 so that a new ID can be used for the next user.
+If a name is not passed in, an error message saying "Insufficient Arguments" is printed to the screen.

 <img width="319" alt="LabReport5_1" src="https://user-images.githubusercontent.com/68934498/224521796-92234bd3-5108-4964-8aa3-ec57ef2cdad8.png">